PiotrRut/iOS-Stopwatch-App/README.md

 ## What I'm working on
 Currently in the works is:
 * A cleaner UI
-* Haptic feedback using the Taptic Engine indicating evert passed minute
+* Haptic feedback using the Taptic Engine indicating evert passed minute :white_check_mark:
 * Ability to run in the background and send notification when a certain ammount of time has passed,
 like " 20 minutes passed "